Ali-Nasrolahi/Linux-Programming-Interface/Chapter29/Notes.md

 The task that `pthread_join()` performs for threads is similar to that performed by `waitpid()` for processes.
 However, there are some notable differences:

 - Threads are peers.
-Any thread in a process can use pthread_join() to join with any other thread in the process.
+Any thread in a process can use `pthread_join()` to join with any other thread in the process.
 This differs from the **hierarchical** relationship between processes.
-    > When a parent process creates a child using `fork(),` it is the only process that can `wait()` on that child.
+    > When a parent process creates a child using `fork()`, it is the only process that can `wait()` on that child.
-- There is no way of saying “*join with any thread*”. nor is there a way to do a nonblocking joinThere are ways to achieve similar functionality using **condition variables**.
+- There is no way of saying “*join with any thread*” nor is there a way to do a nonblocking join.
+There are ways to achieve similar functionality using **condition variables**.

 > `waitpid(–1, &status, options)` and `waitpid()` with **WNOHANG** flag.